dusten/Project_Ideas/README.md

 ## From Facial Sketch to Description
   * Given a Facial Sketch create the language for it.
-  * This could be done as Seq2Seq
+  * This could be done as Seq2Seq (Sketch to Description to Sketch)
   * Could this feed back into the Descriptive Project?